nightroman/Invoke-Build/Tasks/Extends/README.md

 Multiple and multilevel inheritance is supported, `ValidateScript` may specify any number of scripts and these scripts may use `Extends` as well.

-See examples of both inheritance hierarchies below.
+See examples of both inheritance trees below.

 ## Inheritance vs dot-sourcing

 ### Similarity

 `Extends` dot-sources base scripts internally in the same way as manually dot-sourced.
-This adds dot-sourced script tasks and parameter variables to the current script scope.
+This adds dot-sourced script tasks and parameter and script variables to the current script scope.

 ### Differences